SiddhaK17/nato-alphabet-transcriber/README.md

 Though designed as a **utility tool**, the application incorporates mechanics that parallel interactive gameplay:

 1. **📝 Input Stage** – Users enter any word via the CLI.
 The program automatically converts the input to uppercase to maintain uniformity.
 2. **🔍 Validation Layer** – Each character is checked against the phonetic dictionary.
-Non-alphabetic characters (e.g., digits, symbols) trigger controlled exceptions.
+Non alphabetic characters (e.g., digits, symbols) trigger controlled exceptions.
 3. **⚠️ Error Handling & Recovery** – Instead of failing silently or terminating, the program gracefully informs the user of the invalid input and **recursively re-prompts** for valid data.
 4. **🎯 Phonetic Conversion Engine** – Valid words are decomposed into individual characters, each mapped to its corresponding NATO phonetic code word.
 5. **📤 Output Rendering** – A clean, structured list of phonetic code words is displayed instantly, ensuring clarity and readability.